top of page

 The Benefit-in-Kind (BIK) Trap

 Even if a company can claim a deduction for something, that doesn’t mean the individual pays no tax on it.
+A classic example is a Benefit in Kind (BIK).

 • An expense may be deductible for the company